TokenMix Research Lab · 2026-04-29

 How does prompt caching pricing work?

 Cache writes cost 1.25x base input for 5-minute TTL or 2x for 1-hour TTL.
 Cache reads cost 0.1x base input.
 The 5-minute cache pays off after one cache read; the 1-hour cache pays off after two reads.
+Opus 4.8 lowered the minimum cacheable prompt length to 1,024 tokens, so more short system prompts now build cache entries.
 See our Claude API cache pricing deep-dive for the break-even math.

 Can Batch API and prompt caching be combined?